istio/istio.io/content/zh/blog/2018/egress-mongo/index.md

                 mode: ISTIO_MUTUAL
     ---
     # The following filter is used to forward the original SNI (sent by the application) as the SNI of the mutual TLS
-    # connection.
+    # connection
-    # The forwarded SNI will be reported to Mixer so that policies will be enforced based on the original SNI value.
+    # The forwarded SNI will be reported to Mixer so that policies will be enforced based on the original SNI value
     apiVersion: networking.istio.io/v1alpha3
     kind: EnvoyFilter
     metadata: